I switched from React to Vue

 Vue is much easier to use than React.
 It’s also much more intuitive.
 It’s also much more fun to use.
 I switched from React to Vue and I don’t regret it.
 I will never go back to React.
 Vue and other libraries like Svelte or qwik are the future.
 React is legacy code.

 Thanks for reading!
-If you have any questions or comments, please sign in with GitHub and comment below.
+If you have any questions or comments, comment below.
 I'd love to hear from you!
 You may also fix errors or suggest changes in the GitHub repo.